Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis

 \subsection{Comparison Criteria}

-The previous two sections have showed that a large range of techniques, target platforms, algorithms, and success rates are present in existing work.
-We thus developed evaluation criteria to assist in the comparison of works across each attack family.
-The aim is to provide the reader with a concise summary of the requirements, security targets, and attack goals that apply to each work.
-This criteria is as follows: \begin{itemize} \item \textbf{Work} and \textbf{year}: the work under comparison and its year of publication.
-Older attacks may have evaluated obsolete platforms which may generalise poorly to modern devices. \item \textbf{Attack class}: the type of SCA or FIA that was used, such as clock glitch, EMFI, or power analysis. \item \textbf{SoC type}: the type of SoC that was used, e.g.\ single-core, multi-core, mixed-signal and/or high-frequency (1GHz+) SoC.
-If a non-mobile phone SoC was used, such as an IoT SoC or MCU, then this is mentioned explicitly. \item \textbf{Trigger?}: whether the device under test was instrumented with hardware or software triggers to precisely generate faults or the activation of side-channel analysis.
-Trigger-based approaches may struggle to generalise to black-box scenarios where devices cannot be straightforwardly instrumented.
-Furthermore, it is important to note that some triggers are artificial, e.g.\ instrumented in reference software cryptographic implementations, which are unlikely to be directly useful when analysing commercial devices. \item \textbf{Evaluation platform}: the platform used as the target of attack; for example, the device, SoC, MCU, or microprocessor model. \item \textbf{Attack prerequisites}: any preconditions necessary for mounting the attack, such as requiring kernel-space code execution, SoC decapsulation, or a particular processor architecture. \item \textbf{Implementation}: the cryptographic implementation targeted by the SCA or FIA.
-This may be a proprietary OEM, an open-source, or a reference implementation.
+The previous sections showed that a large range of techniques, platforms, algorithms, and success rates have been reported by existing fault injection and side-channel attacks.
+To assist in their comparison, we distilled existing research into a common set of characteristics for evaluating their prerequisites, goals and results.
+These are as follows: \begin{itemize} \item \textbf{Work} and \textbf{year}: The reference under comparison and its year of publication.\footnote{We note that older attacks may generalise poorly to today's devices if obsolete platforms were evaluated, e.g.\ due to the use of modern system-on-chip design features and the deployment of countermeasures.} \item \textbf{Attack class}: The type of SCA or FIA that was used, such as a voltage or clock glitch, EMFI, or power analysis attack. \item \textbf{SoC type}: The high-level SoC class, i.e.\ single- or multi-core, mixed-signal and/or high-frequency SoC.
+If a non-mobile phone SoC was used, such as an IoT SoC or MCU, then this is stated explicitly. \item \textbf{Trigger?}: Whether the DUT was instrumented with hardware/software triggers to generate precise faults or acquire side-channel measurements. \item \textbf{Evaluation platform}: The device, SoC, MCU, or microprocessor model used as the target of attack. \item \textbf{Attack prerequisites}: Any preconditions that must be satisfied before their execution, such as gaining kernel-level code execution, decapsulating the SoC, or the use of a specific microprocessor architecture. \item \textbf{Implementation}: The software or hardware implementation type targeted by the SCA or FIA; for example, a proprietary OEM, an open-source, or a reference implementation.